Showing posts with label billy. Show all posts

 Sally was going to miss her weekly calls to John.

-Sally secretly hoped that John would accept the position her University was offering.
+Sally secretly hoped that John would accept the position the university was offering.

 Cambridge University wanted to send someone with a PHD in farming to Africa.

-They wanted to teach the local people to farm and harvest their vegetables with the use of irrigation.
+They wanted to teach the local people to farm and harvest their vegetables using irrigation.

-John had just received the package from Cambridge inviting him to join the research in farming in Africa.
+John had just received a package from Cambridge inviting him to join the farming research in Africa.

-Sally had said that she was going to Africa to teach and her boys would be there to help who ever went on the farming scholarship.
+Sally had said that she was going to Africa to teach, and her boys would be there to help whoever went on the farming scholarship.

-Would John have enough time to get his passport, & shots and be able to fly to Africa with Sally and the boys?
+Would John have enough time to get his passport, & shots, and be able to fly to Africa with Sally and the boys?

-John was troubled about making the right decision
+John was troubled about making the right decision.

 Should he go or should he stay?
-His mind was muddled right now; maybe he should sleep on that thought.
+His mind was muddled right now; he should probably sleep on that thought.

 John did not want Sally and the boys to go alone.

-He knew she could take care of herself for she had taken several self defense classes and the boys were big and strong.
+He knew she could take care of herself, for she had taken several self-defense classes, and the boys were big and strong.

 John loved farming, the environment, and people.

-This would be a great opportunity for him.
+This would be an excellent opportunity for him.

 John could experiment with his new farming techniques on fertile and infertile soil.

-John would be receive a grant from Cambridge as well as keeping his current position.
+John would receive a grant from Cambridge while also keeping his current position.

 John tossed all night, thoughts running through his mind.